 With each passing month, inflation just keeps rising — and so does personal debt.
-In 2021, household debt in the U.S. grew by $1 trillion.
+At the end of 2022, Americans’ total consumer debt was more than $16 trillion.
 Is becoming debt-free even possible in this economy?
 Financial experts say yes.
 Here are 10 easy yet effective habits they recommend.

 Use the Avalanche or Snowball Method